mmlacak/crochess/docs/source/libcc/ccpiece.rst

 shade).
 For instance, light and dark Rook are both Rooks.
 Similarly, dim and bright Star are both Stars.

+In this text, piece symbol is uppercase char, representing piece type, e.g. ``N``.

+Piece symbol on its own does not contain information if a particular piece is light/bright or dark/dim.

+Piece char is representation of a piece type, it is lowercase if piece is dark/dim pieces, otherwise it's uppercase.

+For example, piece char for dark Knight is ``n``, while for light Knight it is ``N``;
+piece symbol for both is the same, ``N``.

 .. _lbl-libcc-ccpiece-validity:

 Piece validity